This job opportunity is continuous and application reviews are performed periodically.

 NOTE: The City of San Mateo reserves the right, at its discretion, to limit the number of qualified candidates invited to the examination process.

-Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference check, and a Department of Justice (DOJ) fingerprint check.
+Prior to hire, candidates will be required to successfully complete a pre-employment process, including a driving record review, reference checks and a Department of Justice (DOJ) and Federal Bureau of Investigation (FBI) fingerprint checks.
 A conviction history will not necessarily disqualify an applicant from appointment; however, failure to disclose a conviction will result in disqualification from the recruitment process.

 The policy of the City of San Mateo is to grant equal employment opportunity to all qualified persons without regard to race, color, sex, gender, age, religion, ancestry, physical or mental disability, sexual preference, marital status or national origin.
 It is the intent and desire of the City of San Mateo that equal employment opportunity will be provided in recruiting, hiring, training, promoting, wages, benefits, and all other privileges, terms and conditions of employment.
 The City of San Mateo is an Equal Opportunity Employer (EOE).